ottenbacher/AI_Masters2022_DS_contest/README.md

 # AI_Masters2022_DS_contest
-The 4th place solution for DS contest of AI Masters educational program entrance test
+The 4th place solution for DS contest of AI Masters educational program entrance test.

 The rules prohibited any usage of ML algorithms and libraries, and implied only NumPy, SciPy and Pandas employment for the solutions.